Neurotransmitters and their Role in Addiction and Substance Abuse

 Histamine: motivation, feeding behavior, and consciousness are some of the body functions controlled by Histamine.
 Asthma, multiple sclerosis, mucosal edema, and bronchospasm are all associated with Histamine.

 Dopamine: the body’s reward system is impacted by dopamine, hence pleasure, arousal, and learning are affected.
 Motivation, sleep, concentration, mood, and memory are also enhanced by dopamine.
-Several diseases are associated with its dysfunction, including ADHD and bipolar disease.
+Several diseases are associated with its dysfunction, including ADHD and bipolar disorder.

 Note: it is imperative to mention here that highly addictive drugs like cocaine affect the dopamine system directly.

 Epinephrine: it is commonly called adrenaline.
 It plays a key role in the fight or flight response of the body to stress and fear.
 It works by raising heart rate, blood pressure, blood sugar, breathing, and blood flow to muscles.
-Attention and focus are also enhanced, allowing action or reaction to varying stressor.
-If too much in the body, epinephrine increases the risk of diabetes, high blood pressure, and heart disease, among others.
+Attention and focus are also enhanced, allowing action or reaction to varying stressors.
+If too much is in the body, epinephrine increases the risk of diabetes, high blood pressure, and heart disease, among others.

 Peptide Neurotransmitters